ekshinyah/startlife/README.md

 startlife
 =========
-#start life is tumblr theme#
+Startlife is tumblr theme.
 Simple theme of the site and blog.